ssmirr/216/4.03/mystery1.md

 what is in the ArrayList after execution of `mystery1()`?

-You should be able to trace this Here is a coding playground, you can modify and run it ▶.
+You may be able to trace the program, but here is a coding playground so you can try to modify and run the code to see results ▶.
 Then submit the Google Form at the bottom of the page.

 ```java | {type: 'script'}
 import java.util.ArrayList;